Green Bay Packers announce next round of public practices

-GREEN BAY, WI (WFRV) -The Green Bay Packers announced Friday the schedule for next week’s practices that are open to the public.
+GREEN BAY, Wis.
+(WFRV) – The Green Bay Packers announced Friday the schedule for next week’s practices that are open to the public.

 The public practices of the training camp on Aug.
 1, 2, and 4 will begin at 10:30 a.m.